BlvckKryptonite/scene-share/README.md

 <br>

-All tests were run locally using the development SQLite database (💾 Using local SQLite database), and all test cases passed successfully.
+All tests were run locally using the development SQLite database, and all test cases passed successfully.

 During testing, Django automatically creates a temporary test database, applies migrations, and tears it down after completion — ensuring that no production or development data is affected.